FAQ

 How does the fee allocation work for conferences and professional memberships?

-TRACSS trainees are allocated $1,200 annually for Texas Association of School Psychologists (TASP) membership, TASP Summer Institute registration, and related travel.
+TRACSS trainees are allocated funds each year for Texas Association of School Psychologists (TASP) membership, TASP Summer Institute registration, and related travel.
 Additional funds may be available for the TASP and National Association of School Psychologists (NASP) conventions.
-For any conference or travel plans, please seek approval from Dr. Swisher-Banks or Dr. Eddy before making any purchases or reservations.

 Is Texas Association of School Psychologists (TASP) membership mandatory?